maddieemihle/machine-learning-emotional-training/README.md

 ---
 ## Introduction

-In a world increasingly powered by human-AI interaction, emotional intelligence in machines is no longer a futuristic fantasy-—it’s a current demand.
+In a world increasingly powered by human-AI interaction, emotional intelligence in machines is no longer a futuristic fantasy—it’s a current demand.
 In other words?
 It's almost as essential as having a cell phone.
 From virtual therapy apps and customer service bots to AI tutors and socially intelligent robots, machines must now interpret, respond to, and even understand human emotions.

-However, while emotion detection is common, emotional understanding and explainability is still emerging.
+However, while emotion detection is common, emotional understanding and explainability are still emerging.
 Can machines learn not only to detect emotions, but to explain their reasoning, making human-AI interaction more humane and trustworthy?

-This project explores whether a machine can be taught not just to detect what emotion is present in a face, but to learn why.
+This project investigates whether a machine can be trained not only to detect the emotion present in a face, but also to learn the underlying reasons.
 We approached this challenge through deep learning, building and evaluating multiple Convolutional Neural Network (CNN) architectures on the FER2013 dataset, ultimately developing models that aim to classify and eventually justify facial emotion recognition.

 ---
 ## Project Objective